andres-patrignani/pynotes/docs/linear_regression_sensor_calibration.md

 # Linear Regression

-Univariate and multivariate linear regression with and without the use of categorical variables (e.g. soil type) and interactions.
+In this exercise we will improve the readings of the FieldScout TDR 300 hand-held soil moisture meter.

-In this exercise we will improve the readings of the FeildScout hand-held soil moisture sensor.
-An experiment was conduted in the KSU Soil Water Processes lab to collect obsevations in containers with packed soil and carefully measured soil moisture.
+An simple experiment was conduted at the KSU Soil Water Processes lab to collect soil mositure observations in 1-gallon containers packed with four contrasting soils (silt loam, silty clay, clay loam, and sand) and with carefully measured soil moisture.
+The aim of study was to generate a universal custom model that converts period average (the raw varaible measured by the sensor) into volumetric water content (volume of water per unit volume of soil).

-The experiment consisted of multiple soil moisture contents for a total of four contrasting soil textures (silt loam, silty clay, clay loam, and sand), with the aim of generating a universal csutom model that converts period average (the raw varaible measured by the sensor) into volumetric water content (volume of water per unit volume of soil).
+To find a custom calibration equation, in this exercise we will use univariate and multivariate linear regression with and without the use of categorical variables (e.g. soil type) and interactions.